SunnySuite/Sunny.jl/docs/src/structure-factor.md

 To retrieve intensity data from a instantaneous structure factor, use [`instant_intensities_interpolated`](@ref), which accepts similar arguments to `intensities_interpolated`.
-This function may also be used to calculate instantaneous information from a dynamical structure factor.
+This function may also be used to calculate instantaneous information from a dynamical structure factor, i.e. from a `SampledCorrelations`.
 Note that it is important to supply a value to `kT` to reap the benefits of this approach over simply calculating a static structure factor at the outset.